gravitational/teleport/rfd/0008-application-access.md

 #### Verification

-An unauthenticated endpoint will be added at https://proxy.example.com:3080/.well-known/jwks.json endpoint which returns the public keys that can be used to verify the signed JWT.
+An unauthenticated endpoint will be added at https://proxy.example.com:3080/.well-known/jwks.json which returns the public keys that can be used to verify the signed JWT.
 Multiple keys are supported because JWT signers can be rotated similar to CAs.

 Many sources exist that explain the JWT signature scheme and how to verify a JWT.
 Introduction to JSON Web Tokens is a good starting point for general JWT information.

 However, we strongly recommend you use a well written and supported library in the language of your choice to validate the JWT and you not try to write parsing and validation code yourself.
-We have provided an example within Teleport on how to validate the JWT token written in Go.
+We have provided an example written in Go within Teleport showing how to validate the JWT token.

 #### Claims

-The JWT embeds within it claims about the identity of the subject and issuer of the token.
+The JWT embeds claims within it about the identity of the subject and issuer of the token.

 The following public claims are included:

 * `aud`: Audience of JWT.
 This is the URI of the proxied application to which the request is being forwarded.
 * `exp`: Expiration time of the JWT.
 This value is always in sync with the expiration of the TLS certificate.
 * `iss`: Issuer of the JWT.
 This value is the name of the Teleport cluster issuing the token.
-* `nbf`: Not before time of the JWT.
+* `nbf`: "Not before" time of the JWT.
 This is the time at which the JWT becomes valid.
 * `sub`: Subject of the JWT.
 This is the Teleport identity of the user to whom the JWT was issued.

 The following private claims are included.